dujanhung/json-validator/doc.md

 }
 ```

-or, the smallest one is:
+or, the minimal one is:

 ```json
 {